Palio Tour Siena

 Tour of the Palio of Siena, a unique tradition in the world

-Through the Palio of Siena tour, you will get to know the rituals related to the historic horse race that every year takes place in the Piazza del Campo, the core of Siena town.
-Far from being a mere ‘race’, the Palio is truly a one-of-a-kind event that does not simply take place twice a year in the core of the city but it is actually a phenomenon that transversely crosses Siena’s life and the Sienese people, dictating their rhythms and habits.
-It can therefore be said that the Palio takes place in Siena throughout the year and then in the two ‘careers’ of July and August it is manifested, overwhelming everything around it.
+Through the Palio of Siena tour, you will get to know closely the rituals related to the historic horse race that every year takes place in the Piazza del Campo, the core of the town.
+Far from being a mere ‘race’, the Palio is truly a one-of-a-kind event which does not take place simply twice a year in the main square of the town but is actually a phenomenon that transversely the life of Siena and the Sienese, dictating its rhythms and habits.
+It can therefore be said that the Palio takes place in Siena throughout the year and in the two carriers (the races) of July and August, moments of choral and solemn expression, is when it overwhelms everything around it.

-A picture of the horse race in Piazza del Campo
+A moment of the horse race in Piazza del Campo

 The races in honor of the Virgin

-If Piazza del Campo is the place that condenses all the attention of Sienese and tourists in the days of the Palio, it’s in the Contrade where, however, the days of the race are prepared and awaited impatiently.
-If you visit a Contrada in the imminent days of the Palio you can clearly perceive the adrenaline that takes the soul of the ‘contradaioli‘ but, at the same time, there is no way to get into the roots of this tradition.
+The carriere – the way the race is traditionally called – takes place twice a year: on 2 July the Palio is held in honour of the Madonna di Provenzano; on 16 August the career was celebrated in honour of the Madonna Assunta (Virgin Mary Assumption), an anniversary which the Catholic Church celebrates the day before and which the Sienese want to commemorate on the 16 with the Palio in honour of the Virgin.
+If Piazza del Campo is the place that condenses all the attention of the Sienese and tourists in the days of the Palio, it is in the Contrade where, however, the days of the race are prepared and awaited impatiently.
+If you visit a Contrada in the upcoming days at the Palio, you can clearly perceive the adrenaline that takes the soul of the Contradaioli but, at the same time, there is no way to have a comprehensive idea about the reasons of this tradition.

 Two options for the visit

-What I advise you to do is to visit a Contrada far from the confusion of the feast, also because doing like that there is only the risk of hindering the coming and going of the Contrada members who – it should be remembered – renew this tradition every year having absolutely no purpose of increase tourism but, on the contrary, they do it to gather between the districts of Siena and cyclically rediscover a ritual felt as strictly proper.
+What I advise you to do instead is to visit a Contrada away from the confusion of the feast, otherwise there is only the risk of hindering the coming and going of the Contradaioli who – it should be always remembered – renew this tradition every year, having absolutely no aim to increase tourism but, on the contrary, they do it to reunite themselves in the districts of Siena and cyclically rediscover a ritual felt as strictly proper.

 If you want to enjoy breathing the atmosphere of the party I propose two options:

-The first is to participate in the Palio rituals on the day of the race, approaching the customs of the Contrada members while maintaining the right distance and discretion from what is done in the Contrada.
-The tour organized in this way can end in Piazza del Campo, where you can watch the career sitting on the stands mounted in the square or in the centre of the square, where the exit of the horses from the Podestà’s courtyard is awaited with great trepidation.
+The first is to participate in the Palio rituals on the day of the race, approaching the customs of the Contradaioli but keeping the right distance and discretion from what takes place in the Contrada.
+The tour organized in this way can end in Piazza del Campo, where you can watch the race sitting on the stands mounted in the square, or in the centre of the same, where the exit of the horses from the Podestà’s courtyard is awaited with great trepidation.

-The second option that I propose you is to visit Siena and its districts on a date that does not coincide with the two runs.
-Only then will we be able to enter one of the Contrada museums of the town in the appropriate time it requires.
-The museums of the Contrade – which are seventeen in Siena – are fantastic places where the banners won by a Contrada throughout its history are kept.
-It is interesting to know that are just the banners that have given the name to the race (palio, from the Latin pallium).
+The second option that I propose is to visit Siena and its districts on a date that does not coincide with that of the two races: only then will we be able to enter one of the Contrada museums of the city, visiting them with the appropriate time it requires.
+The museums of the Contrade – which are seventeen in the town – are fantastic places where the banners won by the Contrada throughout its history are kept.
+It is interesting to know that it is the drappelloni (the banners) that have given the name to the race (palio, from the Latin pallium).